CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 22. All keypads must have a hold length of at least 5 seconds.

-23. The lobby of PD must be accessible at all times
+23. The lobby of PD must be accessible at all times.

 24. You cannot make it AOS/KOS to enter the lobby with a text screen or law.